RENCI/sbdh-all-hands/src/content/agenda/index.md

 - Education and Workforce
 - Data Sharing and Cyberinfrastructure

-All focused sessions will include introductions, keynotes, and partnership networking
+All focused sessions will include introductions, keynotes, and partnership networking.